lehins/lehins.github.io/_posts/2020-07-10-canny-benchmarks.md

 performance analysis.

-#### Convert to Grayscale
+#### Grayscale

-Edge detection can't happen directly on the color image, so the first natural step is to convert an sRGB encoded image into grayscale as luma (non-linear brightness of an image).
+Edge detection can't happen directly on the color image, so the first natural step is to convert an sRGB encoded image into grayscale as luma (i.e. non-linear brightness of an image).
 All of the libraries mistakenly call it luminance, but that is besides the point.
 What matters is that the conversion happens in the exact same manner: `y = r * 0.299 + g * 0.587 + b * 0.114`.
 There are also arguments against using luma for some of